onurtoker/65C02_BASIC/README.md

 A complete computer system with keyboard, monitor, and BASIC interpreter.

-This project has no FreeRTOS, no embedded linux, no Raspberry Pi or similar advanced technologies.
+This system does not need FreeRTOS, embedded linux, Raspberry Pi, laptop, tablet or similar advanced technologies.
+It is a minimalist design.

 The VT100 box is PIC24MX microcontroller system purchased from eBay, functionally similar to vt52-fpga.